Genesis 2: A Commentary

 Humans in the Garden

-For application and implications of this section, see our earlier article “Humans Bear the Image of God.”
+For application and implications for this section, see our earlier article “Humans Bear the Image of God.”

-This further speaks against the false creation myths.
-The Enuma elish and the Atrahasis epic describe the gods creating humans to work to feed them (Enuma elish, 6:33-36; A Codex Alexandrinus, 1.190-97).
-However, the Bible “gives no hint that the creator is shuffling off his load onto man: work is intrinsic to human life.”[40]
+Genesis continues to speak against the false creation myths.
+The Enuma Elish and the Atrahasis epic describe the gods creating humans to work to feed them (Enuma Elish, 6:33-36; A Codex Alexandrinus, 1.190-97).
+However, the Bible “gives no hint that the creator is shuffling off his load onto man: work is intrinsic to human life.”[57]
 Work is seen as “very good” before the Fall (Gen. 1:31), though not after (Gen. 3:17-19).

 (2:16-17) “The Lord God commanded the man, saying, ‘From any tree of the garden you may eat freely; 17 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.’”

 However, this creates major problems for Sarfati’s view of the term “day” as a 24-hour period of time.
 After all, God says that “in the day that you eat from it you will surely die.”
 Yet Adam lives for another 930 years!
-This shows the inevitable collision of a literalistic hermeneutic, because it results in absurdities.
+This shows the inevitable collision of a literalistic hermeneutic: It results in absurdities.

-Young Earth Perspective: Even though God calls his creation “very good” (Gen. 1:31), YECs need to explain how God could call Adam’s relationship “not good” (Gen. 2:18).
+Young Earth Perspective: God calls his creation “very good” (Gen. 1:31), and YECs often equate this with moral perfection.
+Yet, if this is the case, then YECs need to explain how God could call Adam’s relationship “not good” (Gen. 2:18).
 They argue that this “not good” refers to “incompleteness.”
-Moreover, the event of Genesis 2:18 takes place on Day Six, which is before God’s declaration that creation was “very good.”[42]
-This reading seems tortured.
+Moreover, the event of Genesis 2:18 takes place on Day Six, which is before God’s declaration that creation was “very good.”[67]
+Yet, this reading of the text seems tortured.
 They seem to assume that “very good” means perfection, when the text is clearly telling us that it was “not good” before creation was over.

 (2:19) “Out of the ground the Lord God formed every beast of the field and every bird of the sky, and brought them to the man to see what he would call them; and whatever the man called a living creature, that was its name.”

-Old Earth Perspective: The verb tense is pluperfect, which would render this as “God had formed” (see NIV).[45]
+Old Earth Perspective: The verb tense is pluperfect; therefore, translators can render this as “God had formed” (see NIV).[70]
 This could also be a similar phenomenon to the construction of the Temple, where Solomon calls for Hiram the artist after the completion of the Temple (1 Kin.
 6:9, 14, 37-38; cf. Judg.
 2:6).

-Young Earth Perspective: How could Adam name all animals on Earth in 24 hours?
+Young Earth Perspective: How could Adam name all animals on Earth in a 24-hour period?
 For one, YECs argue that God brought the animals to Adam, so this would’ve expedited the process (Gen. 2:19).
 Second, the number of “kinds” was a much smaller classification than our modern idea of “species.”
-Third, Adam didn’t need to exhaustively name every animal, but just the major kinds.
-Therefore, there were “probably only a few thousand animals at most.”[46]
-Finally, Adam was still in a pre-fall state, so his energy and memory would’ve been much better than today.
+Therefore, there were “probably only a few thousand animals at most.”[71]
+Finally, Adam was still in a pre-fall state, so his speed, energy, and memory would’ve been much better than today.

 However, this doesn’t fit with the language of the text.
 The text doesn’t state that Adam had to name the “kinds.”
-This is an artificial construction in the mind of the interpreter.
-This is inferred from Genesis 1.
-Instead, he named every beast of the field and every bird of the sky.”
+This is an artificial construction in the mind of the YEC interpreter.
+Instead, he named “every beast of the field and every bird of the sky.”

 Does Adam naming Eve make him sovereign over her?
 Not at all.
 For one, biblical leadership is a stewardship given by God—not to be abused.
 Secondly, in this same passage, Adam names himself as well (“Man”).

 The NT authors pick up on this passage to ground their ethics about sex and marriage (Mt.
 19:5; Mk.
 10:7, 8; 1 Cor.
 6:16; Eph.
 5:31).
-Our ethics about sex are grounded in our creation and design by God.
+Thus, our ethics about sex are grounded in our creation and design by God, which is still in effect today.

 Bruce K. Waltke, Genesis: A Commentary (Zondervan: Grand Rapids, MI, 2001), p.25.